Macadamia integrifolia

 Problem features

 It is listed as a weed in at least one reference publication.
-Still, there does not appear to be any record of it anywhere as a serious weed, despite it being widely introduced and cultivated in the tropics.
-It is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+Still, there appears to be no record of it as a serious weed, despite its widespread introduction and cultivation in the tropics.
+The Hawaii Pacific Weed Risk Assessment (HPWRA) project assesses it as a low weed-risk species for Hawaii.

 The milky sap exuded by part of the plant is high in Hydrogen cyanide (HCN), also known as prussic acid.
 This poisonous compound should be treated with caution.